rajchaudhary/BTSDemoApp/README.md

 BTSDemoApp
 ==========

-Demo App on Ember.js for fetching Facebook or LinkedIn profiles
+Demo App on Ember.js and Node.js for fetching Facebook or LinkedIn profiles.

+For Assets packagind I used Gruntjs.